amaWalkers Camino

 We then descend into the Aosta Valley with amazing landscapes of the surrounding mountains and valleys staying at small towns and villages steeped in history.

-NB: Although hiking poles are used by some, there is no technical mountaineering scrambling or climbing on this route
+NB: Although hiking poles are used by some, there is no technical mountaineering scrambling or climbing on any of these walks

 Please read all the pages on this website, including the Booking Conditions, What is Included,

-Frequently Asked Questions - many of your questions might already have been answered, Accommodation etc.
+Frequently Asked Questions - many of your questions might already have been answered, How to get to the start, Accommodation etc.

 CLICK HERE